 It’s fair to say McCaffrey’s football career began before he was born.

-Growing up as the son of legendary Denver Broncos WR Ed McCaffrey and brother of the best running back in the NFL going on about five years now, Christian McCaffrey, it’s safe to say football is in his blood.
+Growing up as the son of legendary Denver Broncos wide receiver Ed McCaffrey and younger brother of San Francisco 49ers star running back Christian McCaffrey, it’s safe to say football is in his blood.

 McCaffrey went to Valor Christian High School in Colorado.
-He had the privilege of having his dad as the team’s head coach.
+He had the privilege of playing for his father, who was the team’s head coach.

-A three-star recruit, Luke fielded 11 offers from Division I programs.
-He ultimately chose to enroll at Nebraska.
+A four-star recruit, Luke received 11 offers from Division I programs and ultimately chose to enroll at Nebraska.

 Revisiting McCaffrey’s College Career